 - Kodo millet (Harka, Varagu)

 - Little millet (Saame, Saamai)

 To make it easier to identify and remember millets, here are some pointers:

-Little millet as the name goes is the smallest of the above five and is slightly bigger in size compared to poppy seeds.
+- Little millet as the name suggests is the smallest of the above five and is slightly bigger in size compared to poppy seeds.

 Always use fresh stock of millets and if they smell rancid, they are not fit for consumption.
 The musty smell is a classic giveaway of that.